namin/dot/README.md

 The DOT calculus proposes a new foundation for Scala's type system.

-The current model is presented in a paper ([PDF](http://lampwww.epfl.ch/~amin/dot/fool.pdf)) presented at the [FOOL 2012 workshop](http://www.cs.uwm.edu/~boyland/fool2012/).
+The current model is described in a paper ([PDF](http://lampwww.epfl.ch/~amin/dot/fool.pdf)) presented at the [FOOL 2012 workshop](http://www.cs.uwm.edu/~boyland/fool2012/).